This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-- Those with a sensitive respiratory passage should keep an eye out for mild irritation due to inhalation of dust.
+- Those with a sensitive respiratory passage should keep an eye out for mild irritation due to the inhalation of dust.

 - It is advisable to keep this away from the reach of infants and children, as they are more likely to experience these effects.

 - Long term exposure may lead to respiratory issues.
 However, this is reported only with the use of crystalline forms of diatomaceous earth.
 Food grade is amorphous in nature and does not hold the same concerns.

 - For pets, no issues are observed even when it was ingested internally.

 Is Diatomaceous Earth Safe for the Environment?

 For the environmentally conscious, there is no need to worry.
 Diatomaceous earth does not contribute to pollution of any kind and is nontoxic to most fishes, animals, and aquatic invertebrates.

 Speaking of trees, your garden will benefit immensely from the presence of diatomaceous earth in the soil as it helps in retaining water and nutrients.
 Diatomaceous earth is utilized as a supplement to replenish the earth so that it can sustain farming for human consumption.

-Hence, diatomaceous earth seems to pose no major threat to any natural element, whether as an ecosystem at whole or its individual elements.
+Hence, diatomaceous earth seems to pose no major threat to any natural element, whether as an ecosystem at a whole or its individual elements.

 If you like the post, then don’t forget to share it!